neoforged/ModDevGradle/README.md

 Check the NeoForged Project Listing for [latest releases](https://projects.neoforged.net/neoforged/ModDevGradle).

+If you are updating to a new major version of the plugin, refer to the [list of breaking changes](BREAKING_CHANGES.md).

 ## Features

 - Uses the latest Gradle best practices and is compatible with Gradle 8.8